saltict/availproject.github.io/README.md

 </p>

 <div align="Center">
-<h1>The Avail Project Developer Documentation</h1>
+<h1>Avail Project Developer Documentation</h1>
 <h3>The Essential Base Layer for Modern Blockchains</h3>

 </div>

 <p align="left">
-  Welcome to the Avail Documentation, your go-to resource for all things related to data availability and modular blockchain development.
+  Welcome to the Avail Project Developer Documentation, your go-to resource for all things related to data availability and modular blockchain development.
 Designed with a focus on community collaboration, this repository aims to provide the most accurate, comprehensive, and up-to-date information for anyone interested in learning about, contributing to, or maintaining projects within the Avail ecosystem.
 </p>

 <!-- TOC -->